ric2b/Vivaldi-browser/chromium/docs/website/site/chromium-os/developer-library/reference/security/selinux/index.md

 all audit events dumped to syslog to crash pool.

 If you see any `selinux_violation`\* in `/var/spool/crash`, it doesn't mean that something has crashed.
-It only means an audit event has occured.
+It only means an audit event has occurred.
 SELinux doesn't kill any process violating the policy, it just forces the corresponding syscall to return `-EACCESS` (permission denied).
 In most cases, you don't need to care about what's being stored in /var/spool/crash for SELinux violations.
 If you